 All Marvel Movies RankedMay 13, 2019

 With Avengers: Endgame behind us, it feels like a huge milestone has been passed in the Marvel Cinematic Universe (MCU).
-Whilst technically there’s one more movie still to come in MCU’s Phase 3 - it’s fair to expect the Spiderman: Far from Home to bridge the story rather than add to the previous chapter so I think it’s fair and fitting to reflect a little on the past eleven years of Marvel cinema.
+Whilst technically there’s one more movie still to come in MCU’s Phase 3 - I expect the Spiderman: Far from Home to bridge the story rather than add to the previous chapter so I think it’s fair and fitting to reflect a little on the past eleven years of Marvel cinema.

 Ranking the movies is difficult and so I caveat my opinion with a few disclaimers.
 Firstly, the Marvel back-catalogue offers no real apples for apples comparison.
-Origin movies like Iron Man and Thor were designed to tee up for The Avengers, whereas movies like Iron Man 2 were made to propagate their character’s stories and set-up the overarching Thanos narrative.
+Origin movies like Iron Man and Thor were designed to tee up for The Avengers, whereas movies like Iron Man 2 were made to propagate their character’s stories and set-up the overarching Thanos and Infinity Stone narrative.
 Of course there are a whole heap of other movies that really don’t fit into either bucket and come with their own standalone story like Ant-Man and the Wasp, Captain America: Civil War, etc.

 Secondly, the MCU has been going for ten years.
 There’s been a heck of a lot of hands that have touched movies along the way and whilst there are some recurring star directors like the Russo brothers, James Gunn, and Joss Whedon - ultimately they all look and feel different because a lot of people have had input along the way.
 My biases for particular directors may show!